Darondeau-Pragacz formulas in complex cobordism: Notation and conventions

 is defined by sending the cobordism class $[Z \overset{f}{\rightarrow} X]$ into the class $[Z \overset{g \circ f}{\rightarrow} Y]$.

 Complex cobordism theory $MU^{*}(-)$ is equipped with the ``generalized'' Chern classes.
-To be more precise, for a rank $n$ complex vector bundle over a space $X$, one can define the {\it $MU^{*}$-theory Chern classes} $c^{MU}_{i}(E) \in MU^{2i}(X)$ for $i = 0, 1, \ldots, n$, which have the usual properties of the ordinary Chern classes in cohomology (see Conner-Floyd \cite[Theorem 7.6]{Conner-Floyd1966}, Switzer \cite[Theorem 16.2]{Switzer1975}).
+More precisely, for a rank $n$ complex vector bundle $E$ over a space $X$, one can define the {\it $MU^{*}$-theory Chern classes} $c^{MU}_{i}(E) \in MU^{2i}(X)$ for $i = 0, 1, \ldots, n$, which have the usual properties of the ordinary Chern classes in cohomology (see Conner-Floyd \cite[Theorem 7.6]{Conner-Floyd1966}, Switzer \cite[Theorem 16.2]{Switzer1975}).